Dr Karl Blanchet

 - The use of electronic protocols in child health in Burkina Faso with Terre des hommes: a stepped-wedge trial and realistic evaluation.

 Karl is a member of the editorial board of the BMC journal Health Research Policy and Systems and BMC Conflict and Health.
-Karl is a member of the editing Committee of the French journal Humanitaire.
+Karl is a member of the editing Committee of the journal Humanitarian Alternatives.
 Karl is also a reviewer for several scientific journals: BMJ; Health Policy and Planning, BMC Health Services; PLoS Medicine; Plos NTDs; BMC Health and Conflict; Medicine, Conflict and Survival; Disability and Rehabilitation.